Gabesarch/HELPER/README.md

 ### User Feedback
 To run with user feedback, add `--use_progress_check`.
 Two additional metric files (for feedback query 1 & 2) will be saved to `./output/metrics/{set_name}`.

+### Running the TfD evaluation
+See the `main` branch for how to run the TfD evaluation.

 <!-- ### Remote Server Setup
 To run the Ai2THOR simulator on a headless machine, you must either stat an X-server or use Ai2THOR's new headless mode.
 To start an X-server with any of the scripts, you can simply append `--startx` to the arguments.
 You can specify the X-server port use the `--server_port` argument.